California inmate who walked away from San Quentin is caught

 SAN QUENTIN, Calif.
-(AP) — California authorities have captured an inmate who walked away from San Quentin State Prison and was sought for nearly four days.
+(AP) — California authorities on a nearly four-day manhunt for an inmate who walked away from San Quentin State Prison captured him Saturday.

-Corrections officials say they took 21-year-old Shalom Mendoza into custody at a fast food restaurant Saturday without incident.
+Officials from the state Department of Corrections and Rehabilitation said they took 21-year-old Shalom Mendoza into custody at a fast food restaurant without incident.
 A resident alerted authorities after seeing Mendoza at the restaurant in Paso Robles, more than 200 miles (320 kilometers) southeast of the prison.

-He’s suspected of carjacking a vehicle after fleeing a minimum-security work assignment outside the prison walls.
+He’s suspected of carjacking a vehicle in a store parking lot less than a mile from the prison after fleeing a work assignment outside the prison walls.
 He was reported missing just after 9:30 p.m.
 Wednesday.

+San Rafael police have said a man with a similar physical description to Mendoza motioned to the victim as if he had a weapon under his shirt.
+He threatened to kill her and demanded her car keys, but she wasn’t injured.

 Most Read Nation & World Stories